elenderg/PAL-1000/instruções de compilação.md

 `To address a fragment given an address (push value):` `Add 6 to the address.`
-`If the fragment's variable is nil, abort with "Internal error - address a fragment given an address (push value)"; exit.` `If the fragment's variable's type is nil, abort with "Internal error 2 - address a fragment given an address (push value)"; exit.`
+`If the fragment's variable is nil, abort with "_Internal error - address a fragment given an address (push value)"; exit.` `If the fragment's variable's type is nil, abort with "_Internal error 2 - address a fragment given an address (push value)"; exit.`
 `Put the fragment's variable's type's length into a length.` `If the length is 4, add 2 to the address; exit.`
 `If the length is 2, add 3 to the address; exit.`
-`If the length is 1, add 4 to the address; exit.` `Abort with "Internal error 3 - address a fragment given an address (push value)".`
+`If the length is 1, add 4 to the address; exit.` `Abort with "_Internal error 3 - address a fragment given an address (push value)".`

 `To address a fragment given an address (save eax):` `Add 6 to the address.`
-`If the fragment's variable is nil, abort with "Internal error - address a fragment given an address (push value)"; exit.` `If the fragment's variable's type is nil, abort with "Internal error 2 - address a fragment given an address (push value)"; exit.`
+`If the fragment's variable is nil, abort with "_Internal error - address a fragment given an address (push value)"; exit.` `If the fragment's variable's type is nil, abort with "_Internal error 2 - address a fragment given an address (push value)"; exit.`
 `Put the fragment's variable's type's length into a length.` `If the length is 4, add 2 to the address; exit.`
 `If the length is 2, add 3 to the address; exit.`
-`If the length is 1, add 2 to the address; exit.` `Abort with "Internal error 3 - address a fragment given an address (push value)".`
+`If the length is 1, add 2 to the address; exit.` `Abort with "_Internal error 3 - address a fragment given an address (push value)".`

 242. And that's it for this step.
 Run it.
 In the blue, open up the daughter and list her.
 Then open up the listing and check out the addresses we've given our globals: